| First-Time Homebuyer Credit Repayment

 For Homes Purchased in 2009 or 2010

 - For 2009 or 2010, the maximum credit was $8,000, but the credit did not have to be repaid unless the home ceased to be the taxpayer's main residence within a three-year period following the purchase.
-At this time (TY2019), we are beyond the time when any repayment would be required for these credits.
+That means as of TY2014, it is beyond the time when any repayment would be required for these credits.